plotly/plotly-nodejs/README.md

 #Plotly Node API
-Analyze and Visualize Data, Together.js
+> Analyze and Visualize Data, Together

-If you have a question about Streaming let us know!
+If you have a question about streaming let us know or open an issue!

 `ben@plot.ly` && `alexandre@plot.ly`